Tencent-owned Sharkmob opens triple-A game studio in London

 Rundqvist acknowledged it is expensive to make games, particularly in London.
 But that is why the company needed a backer like Tencent, which is the world’s largest game company with investments in dozens of game companies.

-“Hopefully, people will find this new studio exciting, as it will have the opportunity to create a brand new triple-A IP,” Dobrowski, who formerly worked as vice president of product development at Eve Online developer CCP in Iceland.
+“Hopefully, people will find this new studio exciting, as it will have the opportunity to create a brand new triple-A IP,” Dobrowski said.
 “We have something exciting to offer the London community.”

 You can't solo security COVID-19 game security report: Learn the latest attack trends in gaming.
 Access here